The Emergence of Reproducibility and Generalizability in Diffusion Models

-Similar to what is illustrated in Figure 5, we employ the theoretical generation process, facilitated by the inverse mapping $f^{-1}$.
-To expedite the sampling speed, we leverage the DPM-Solver \cite{lu2022dpm}.For a more comprehensive view of our results, we present additional visualizations in \Cref{appendfig:analysis_complete_part_1} and \Cref{appendfig:analysis_complete_part_2}.
+For a more comprehensive view of our results, we present additional visualizations in \Cref{appendfig:analysis_complete_part_1} and \Cref{appendfig:analysis_complete_part_2}.
 In these experiments, we train UNet models with varying numbers of channels on subsets of the CIFAR-10 dataset, each comprising different training samples.
 Our standard batch size for all experiments is set at 128, and we continue training until the generated samples reach visual convergence, characterized by minimal changes in both appearance and semantic information.